On November 27 1999, Madonna: The Video Collection 1993-99 hit #3 on the Billboard Top Music Videos chart.

 The video received a total of eight MTV Video Music Awards nominations, becoming Madonna’s second most-nominated video at the award show, after “Vogue” in 1990.
 It won five awards for Video of the Year, Best Female Video, Best Direction, Best Editing and Best Choreography, becoming her most-winning song at the show.

-The edited version (the “flag” version) featured Madonna singing in front of a backdrop of ever-changing flags of different countries.
+The edited version (also called the “flag” version) featured Madonna singing in front of a backdrop of ever-changing flags of different countries.